 “The Ministry of Health is recognising our effort in a government setting and the newborn survival rate at Nakaseke Hospital stands at 98%.
 So we feel like this kind of care in a government setting is reducing neonatal mortality and will help us contribute to achieving the Sustainable Development Goals!”

-Following a successful year implementing AdaraNewborn at our two current sites – Kiwoko and Nakaseke hospitals – we are excited to have begun work with our third AdaraNewborn site, Luwero Hospital in 2023.
+Luwero Hospital is a public facility and the newest AdaraNewborn site, following the launch of our partnership in early 2023.
 This is a public facility that registers more than 3,500 births each year and needs to refer many of these babies to other health facilities – including Kiwoko – to receive more specialist care.

 The District Health Officer and Medical Superintendent at Luwero requested this partnership as they see the lives of too many women and newborns being needlessly lost.